bogdanncalin/movies-app/README.md

-# React + Vite App for registering your favourite movies and tv series
+# React App for saving your favourite movies and tv series
 **work in progress**

 # Instalation